nvaszabo/OpenUSD/pxr/usd/usdSemantics/overview.md

 levels of hierarchy in the array values.
 All labels are weighted equally.
 There is no implied hierarchy in the order of the labels.

+## Labels of Descendants
+Reasoning about the labels of descendants requires reasoning about traversal predicates and instancing.
+Therefore, there is no specification for this.

 ## Time Varying Considerations

 Labels may be used to describe actions or states and may vary over time.
 ```
 def Xform "Dog" (